Dispense

 - the attractive, phonon-mediated, effective potential

 Its onset below {$T_c$} produces a condition that is reminiscent of a small gap semiconductor, in that electronic excitations decay exponentially for {$T<\Delta/k_B$}.
 However, its ground state is composed of completely filled (condensed) Cooper pairs, almost like composite bosons.
-Therefore it displays extraordinary properties (totally unknown in normal bands, be them insulators, small gap semiconductors or half-filled metals), such as the zero electrical resistance, the Meissner effect, the jump in heat capacity at {$T_c$}, etc.
+Therefore it displays extraordinary properties (totally unknown in normal bands, be them insulators, small gap semiconductors or half-filled metal bands), such as the zero electrical resistance, the Meissner effect, the jump in heat capacity at {$T_c$}, etc.

 For instance zero resistance is the consequence of the gap: the pair wave function is coherent until it breaks by scattering, that however must produce an excitation (two normal unbound electrons) of finite energy cost {$\Delta$}. an event exponentially less probable as {$T$} lowers.
 Zero resistivity implies perfect conduction, but the Cooper pair wave function obeys also the second Ginsburg-Landau equation, with flux quantization.
 This constraint between the phase of the complex wave function and the vector potential {$\boldsymbol A$} implies gauge symmetry breaking, i.e. the magnetic flux quantization and the Meissner effect.